Frequently Asked Questions

 How far away is the Historic Park Inn?

-This Historic Park Inn Hotel and City National Bank is located six blocks west on State Street across from Central Park.
+The Historic Park Inn Hotel and City National Bank is located five blocks west on State Street across from Central Park.

 Are the homes in the nearby historic Rock Crest/Rock Glen neighborhood open to the public?